By BRITTANY HENDRY

 Luxe atmosphere at Sante Spa.
 Courtesy: Sante Spa

-By JENNI O’NYONS and RACHEL FREY
+By JENNI O’NYONS and RACHAEL FREY

 Pamper yourself at one of these luxurious Calgary spas, where you’ll soak in stylish surroundings and enjoy first-class treatment.